 4 Retail Stocks to Buy as Businesses Reopen

-- But they’ve actually soared in the past few weeks.
+- But they’ve actually soared in the past few months.

 - Charles Mizrahi breaks down how wrong they were and how you can make money off their terrible call.

 Managing Editor’s Note: If this article seems familiar, it’s because we posted it back in June.
 However, it’s just as relevant now as it was then.
 With retail companies reporting their sales later this week, numbers could be all over the place.
 But you shouldn’t read too much into them.
 Because retail is still a strong trend … and experts are still missing the mark on where it’s headed.

 — Annie Stevenson, Managing Editor, Winning Investor Daily

 A few months ago, they were calling for an all-out crash.
 They even said certain industries may never recover.

 But this shouldn’t be a surprise to you.
 I’ve told you for months that these sectors will recover from this recession quickly.
 And the latest government numbers still prove us right.